 All Wetlands shall be protected from the negative impacts of development or site alterations.
-The responsibility for determining the significance of wetlands rests with the Province of Ontario.
-Wetlands will be shown on Schedule B2 as identified and delineated by the Province of Ontario.
+The responsibility for establishing criteria which determines the significance of wetlands rests with the Province of Ontario.
+The evaluation and delineation of Provincially Significant Wetlands can only be completed by a Certified Ontario Wetland Evaluator.
+Wetlands will be shown on Schedule B2 as identified and delineated by the Province and Certified Ontario Wetland Evaluators.